-The notes on pages 24 to 62 form an integral part of these annual financial statements.
+The notes on pages 22 to 55 are an integral part of these annual financial statements.

 1 ACTIVITIES

 Klapton Insurance Company Limited ("the Company") is a private limited company and was incorporated in the Autonomous Island of Anjouan, Union of Comoros in 2005.
 It is a Class 2 insurer and reinsurer, regulated by the Anjouan Offshore Finance Authority.
 The Company's registered office is POB 69, ACS, Mutsamudu, Anjouan, Union of Comoros.